I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Shego!"
 Kim scolded the older woman.

 "Anyway!
 Yori is the other teacher in the school.
-She handles ninjitsu and monkey kung-fu, so don't try to grab her ass, Daddy," Shego warned her lecherous father.
+She handles ninjutsu and monkey kung-fu, so don't try to grab her ass, Daddy, or she will kill you," Shego warned her lecherous father.
 Kane had the nerve to look innocent, as if he would never do such a thing.

 "Shona, your lack of faith in me wounds me so!"
 Kane proclaimed dramatically.
 His wife and daughter rolled their eyes.